 Value to An Acquirer

 Let’s assume that you’ve worked the numbers – maybe even put a plan in place to make some changes- but WidgetCo is still unprofitable.
 For you.
 The existing company.
 Another consideration then is to consider what the value might be to an acquirer.
 Do you have certain certifications that would be valuable to a competitor?
 Maybe you have excess machine capacity that a buyer could use (thus driving up utilization rates and ROI)?
 Or maybe, when combined with a buyer’s service offering, the buyer could sell more to your existing customers.

 There are plenty of scenarios here, but the most important consideration is understanding what value your WidgetCo has to a specific buyer.

 Value of Assets

-When you’ve exhausted your other options, its time to consider the dreaded “Fire Sale.”
-In this case, the business is worth the sum of it’s parts (less the cost to liquidate).
+When you’ve exhausted your other options, it’s time to consider the dreaded “Fire Sale.”
+In this case, the business is worth the sum of its parts (less the cost to liquidate).
 From a valuation perspective, this often means writing down intangible assets to zero.
 Leasehold improvements?
 Basically not salable.
 Franchise fees?
-Likely not transferrable.
-Whereas “book value” is often the “floor” to value in most situations, in a liquidation scenario, certain adjustments must be made to mark down each asset (or liability) to it’s ultimate value.
+Likely not transferable.
+Whereas “book value” is often the “floor” to value in most situations, in a liquidation scenario, certain adjustments must be made to mark down each asset (or liability) to its ultimate value.